Christian Didier: Final years

-In 2013 Christian Didier launched a defamation case against the author Alain Minc.
+In 2013, Christian Didier launched a defamation case against the author Alain Minc.
 In a biographical book on René Bousquet published the previous year, Minc had described Didier as "fou" (loosely, "crazy", "mad").
 Didier claimed €10,000 in damages.
-He said he would donate the money to supporters of Roger McGowen, a prisoner in Texas who was awaiting execution.
+He said he would donate the money to supporters of Roger McGowen, a death row inmate in Texas.
 However, Didier had addressed his claim to Etienne Manteaux in Épinal: Manteaux was the public prosecutor for the département.
 Didier had thereby invoked the criminal law rather than launching a civil claim, and under these circumstances the defendant in the case was the book's publisher, Éditions Grasset.
 The author was merely an accomplice in respect of any criminal defamation.
 The court in Épinal nevertheless agreed to hear the case, which it did during the first week of August 2013.
 In the end Minc was discharged in respect of the defamation allegation.
 (In respect of a slightly earlier legal case triggered by the same book, the author Alain Minc fared less well: when the plagiarism case launched by the Paris author Pascale Froment came to trial it was determined that Minc should pay Froment damages of €5,000, along with a contribution to court costs of €6,000.)

 Didier's final written piece, a short autobiographical volume entitled Fugaces traits de plume… en roue libre! was completed in 2014.
-It appears never to have been published, although there are mentions of it having at one stage been accessible online.
+It appears never to have been published, albeit there are mentions of it having at one stage been accessible online.
 He gave his final press interview in April 2015, still concerned to obtain some form of public rehabilitation.

-Christian Didier died at Saint Dié on 14 May 2015.
+Christian Didier died at Saint-Dié on 14 May 2015.